Oshioke-Salaki/Proof-of-Habit/README.md

 ## 🧱 Built for Starknet

-StarkIt was designed during a 100-hour builder sprint to showcase the power of Starknet for everyday apps.
+StarkIt was designed during 100-hour vibathon powered by Starkware and the Starknet Foundation to showcase the power of Starknet for everyday apps.
 From storage-efficient Cairo contracts to modular frontend components, this project serves as a playful but powerful proof-of-concept.

 ## 🛠 Tech Stack